-- · Path to Session (Path): Shows the directory path of the session - Snapshot Name and Modified Indicator (Name): Shows the session name.
-An asterisk ahead of the name indicates that some properties in the session have been changed since opening. - · Active Peak-file Work: - File Format (File): Audio file format setting (from Session->Properties->Media) - Timecode Format (TC): Time code format (from Session->Properties->Timecode) - Audio (Audio): Sample rate / Buffer latency (from Window->Audio/MIDI Settings) - Disk Space (Rec): Estimated remaining recording time, given the current settings and number of record-armed tracks. - DSP (DSP): Time required to process an audio block / duration of the audio block, compared to the available buffersize timing.
-This displays the worst-case maximum (not average). - · Wall Clock: Displays the current time of day.
+- Path to Session (Path): Shows the directory path of the session - Snapshot Name and Modified Indicator (Name): Shows the session name.
+An asterisk ahead of the name indicates that some properties in the session have been changed since opening. - Active Peak-file Work: This selection box turns off and on an indication that Mixbus is very busy calculating peak signal information, which might impact its responsiveness or performance.
+Like the XRun indicator (described below) it is normally invisible and only displays when this condition actually occurs.
+Enabling this indicator is intended for users (or developers) who suspect that such activity is bogging down Mixbus processing. - File Format (File): Audio file format setting (from Session->Properties->Media) - Timecode Format (TC): Time code format (from Session->Properties->Timecode) - Audio (Audio): Sample rate / Buffer latency (from Window->Audio/MIDI Settings) - Disk Space (Rec): Estimated remaining recording time, given the current settings and number of record-armed tracks. - DSP (DSP): Time required to process an audio block / duration of the audio block, compared to the available buffersize timing.
+This displays the worst-case maximum (not average). - Wall Clock: Displays the current time of day.

-Not displayed on the menu tab:
+Not normally displayed on the menu tab: